rits1309/Website_hosting_S3/README.md

 - ATlast run **Terraform apply**

 ### Then, Clicking on output URL web page can be shown  on localhost.
-- Remember  to destroy all the resources ,for that run "Terraform destroy".
+- Remember  to destroy all the resources ,for that run **Terraform destroy**.